BlueBrain/BluePyEModel/examples/emodel_pipeline_local_python/README.rst

     pipeline.validation()
     pipeline.plot(only_validated=False)

-These methods, called in succession, are responsible for storing the results of the optimisation, validates the e-models (testing the model on protocols unseen during optimisation), and then plotting the data.
+These methods, called in succession, are responsible for storing the results of the optimisation, validating the e-models (testing the model on protocols unseen during optimisation), and then plotting the data.

 The validation protocols are specified in the ``pipeline_settings`` dict of ``./config/recipes.json`` under the key ``validation_protocols``.
 Once the validation is done, the e-models in your ``final.json`` will have a field ``validated``.
 This field can have 3 values: